4paradigm/OpenMLDB/docs/en/cli.md

 #### offlineendpoint

-offline node.
+Offline node.
 This command is asynchronous and after the successful return, you can view the running status through showopstatus

 Command format: offlineendpoint endpoint [concurrency]